cvs-health/testilo/README.md

 const {digest} = require('testilo/digest');
 const digesterDir = `${process.env.FUNCTIONDIR}/digest/tdp99a`;
 const {digester} = require(`${digesterDir}/index`);
-const scoredReports = …;
+const scoredReport = …;
 const reportDirURL = 'https://xyz.org/a11yTesting/reports';
-digest(digester, scoredReports, reportDirURL)
+digest(digester, scoredReport, reportDirURL)
-.then(digestedReports => {…});
+.then(digestedReport => {…});
 ```

-The first argument to `digest()` is a digesting function.
+The first argument to `digest()` is a digester.
 In this example, it has been obtained from a file in the Testilo package, but it could be custom-made.

-The second argument to `digest()` is an array of scored report objects.
-They may have been read from JSON files and parsed, or the array may contain a single scored report output by `score()`.
+The second argument to `digest()` is a scored report object.
+It may have been read from a JSON file and parsed, or may be a scored report output by `score()`.

 The third argument is the absolute or relative URL of a directory where the reports being digested are located.
-The `digest()` function needs that URL because a digest includes a link to the full report.
+The `digest()` function needs that URL because a digest includes a link to the full scored report.
 The link concatenates the directory URL with the report ID and a `.json` suffix.

-The `digest()` function returns an array of digested reports.
-The invoking module can further dispose of the digested reports as needed.
+The `digest()` function returns a promise resolved with a digest.
+The invoking module can further dispose of the digest as needed.

 ##### By a user